THERAPY SERVICESTRAINING SCHOOL

 After this training is completed, there are a number of other routes available to you.
 You may wish to specialise in a particular kind of counselling, such as bereavement or addiction.
 Alternatively, you may just want to begin practising.
 Regardless, it’s expected that you’ll keep your skills and knowledge up to date as you continue your career.

-Alternative routes to becoming a counsellor
+Alternative routes to become a counsellor

 There are other ways to begin your career as a counsellor that focus on building your practical skills and allow you to dip your toes into the industry without going to university.